-Note that 'To be commissioned by deliverables' indicates that the work is not currently being implemented so needs to be commissioned.
-The role of the Whaitua Operational Implementation Programme includes defining and getting agreement to what the new deliverable is to implement the recommendation, including which organisation (and the person within the organisation) will lead its implementation.
-This is how the Programme will ensure that the WIPs are being implemented.
+Note that the category 'To be commissioned by deliverables' indicates that the work is not currently being implemented so needs to be commissioned.
+This means an assessment has been made that a new deliverable is required to implement the recommendation, including identifying which organisation will lead its implementation.
+These are the outstanding recommendations that need resourcing and need to go through the relevant lead agency's business planning and prioritisation processes to be confirmed.